 Charles Rennie Mackintosh – The mind who brought Art into Architecture

-Among his many famous works are the Glasgow Herald Building (the Lighthouse), the Martyrs Public School and the Glasgow School of Art – an exciting and unchanged building until today.
+Among his many famous works are the Glasgow Herald Building (the Lighthouse), the Martyrs Public School, and the Glasgow School of Art – an exciting and unchanged building until today.
 His holistic approach integrating art and design antagonized many fellow architects of his time, adding to his stubborn personality, and his subjective notion of budgets and timing.
-However, he had an enormous reputation among the avant-garde on the Continent, especially in Germany and Austria where he had great influence on the advanced style of the early 20th century.
-His groundbreaking thought and unusual eye for detail attracted a high esteem of the progressive Vienna Secession Movement – a group formed by radical and brilliant minds such as Gustav Klimt, Max Klinger and Josef Hoffmann.
+However, he had an enormous reputation among the avant-garde on the Continent, especially in Germany and Austria where he had a great influence on the advanced style of the early 20th century.
+His groundbreaking thought and unusual eye for detail attracted high esteem of the progressive Vienna Secession Movement – a group formed by radical and brilliant minds such as Gustav Klimt, Max Klinger, and Josef Hoffmann.

-With the First World War also came a decline to his career, as there was little request for sophistication.
+With the First World War also came a decline to his career, as there was a little request for sophistication.
 He went from the most stylish of the modern architects to being considered too challenging for his time.
 This growing antagonism and little work coming in made Glasgow feel too dull and provincial for Mackintosh and he fell into depression.
-The couple decided it was time for a change and in July 1914 they went to Suffolk, where they spent sometime painting and holding parties for fellow artists just before moving to London to restart their lives.
+The couple decided it was time for a change and in July 1914 they went to Suffolk, where they spent some time painting and holding parties for fellow artists just before moving to London to restart their lives.
 In times of war architecture was a hard field to thrive in and a new building was out of the question, so they tried different directions such as water colouring, interior design and fabrics.
 Only one new patron came forth in London during those times, in 1916, requesting the conversion of a small terraced house in North Hampton.

-In this new phase, the famous flowing white-on-white interior designs of the Glasgow period was turned into hard geometric shapes in black-on-black interiors.
-This change in spirit and its reflection on his design ended up predicting what Art Deco would do in France tens years later.
-Even in challenging times he was still a visionary.
+In this new phase, the famous flowing white-on-white interior designs of the Glasgow period were turned into hard geometric shapes in black-on-black interiors.
+This change in spirit and its reflection on his design ended up predicting what Art Deco would do in France tens of years later.
+Even in challenging times, he was still a visionary.
 However, his dream seemed further away and all his visions for buildings came to nothing.
 Tired of indifference, the couple ventured into a long holiday to Southern France where the weather was sunny and life was cheaper.
-Under this new inspiration Mackintosh created a sumptuous series of 41 watercolors.
+Under this new inspiration, Mackintosh created a sumptuous series of 41 watercolors.
 Placid landscape paintings where his sadness was transmuted into a reencounter of love for his art.
 They stayed at Port-Vendres for four years, until he detected a lump on his tongue that brought him back to London to see a doctor.

 After being diagnosed with cancer and having his tongue removed, a brief recovery allowed him to leave the hospital.
-He convalesced at home for a few months, being taken care by his wife until the day he died, on 10th December 1928.
-Margaret scattered his ashes over the Mediterranean, from one of the rocks he painted, and went back every year in the summer to the same hotel where they spent time together.
+He convalesced at home for a few months, being taken care of by his wife until the day he died, on 10th December 1928.
+Margaret scattered his ashes over the Mediterranean, from one of the rocks he painted and went back every year in the summer to the same hotel where they spent time together.
 At the time of her death, five years later, their studio contents were appraised as very little value.
-Today, more than 80 years after his death, Mackintosh’s reputation stands as one of the most significant talents of his time, representing a great influence for architects, artists and interior designers all over the world.
+Today, more than 80 years after his death, Mackintosh’s reputation stands as one of the most significant talents of his time, representing a great influence for architects, artists, and interior designers all over the world.

-Whilst his buildings can be seen all over Glasgow – Scotland, you can see some of his paintings on overstockArt.com and acquire high quality hand painted oil renditions of his love declarations to Margaret Mackintosh.
+Whilst his buildings can be seen all over Glasgow – Scotland, you can see some of his paintings on overstockArt.com and acquire high-quality hand-painted oil renditions of his love declarations to Margaret Mackintosh.